umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/Troubleshooting.md

 ![Run Pipeline in Azure DevOps](../../images/az-run-pipeline.png)

 4. Click on "Stages to run"

 ![The Run Pipeline View](../../images/az-run-pipeline-view.png)

-5. uncheck the "Umbraco Cloud Sync" checkbox.
+5. Uncheck the "Umbraco Cloud Sync" checkbox.
 Confirm on "Use selected stages".

 ![The Stages to run View](../../images/az-stages-to-run-view.png)

 5. Back in the "Run Pipeline" view, click on "Run".